 Figure 4.4.13-1: UCMF connected to MME

-Each PLMN-assigned UE Radio Capability ID is also associated to the TAC of the UE model(s) that it is related to.
-When an MME requests the UCMF to assign a UE Radio Capability ID for a set of UE Radio Capabilities, it indicates the TAC of the UE that the UE Radio Capabilities are related to.
+Each PLMN-assigned UE Radio Capability ID is also associated to the IMEI/TAC of the UE model(s) that it is related to.
+When an MME requests the UCMF to assign a UE Radio Capability ID for a set of UE Radio Capabilities, it indicates the IMEI/TAC of the UE that the UE Radio Capabilities are related to.

-The UCMF may be provisioned with a dictionary of Manufacturer-assigned UE Radio Capability IDs which include a "Vendor ID" that applies to the Manufacturers of these UE, and a list of TACs for which the PLMN has obtained-Manufacturer-assigned UE Radio Capability IDs.
+The UCMF may be provisioned with a dictionary of UE manufacturer-assigned UE Radio Capability IDs which include a "Vendor ID" that applies to the Manufacturers of these UE, and a list of IMEI/TACs for which the PLMN has obtained UEmanufacturer-assigned UE Radio Capability IDs.

-A PLMN-assigned UE Radio Capability IDs is kept in the UCMF storage as long as it is associated with at least a TAC value.
-When a TAC value is related to a UE model that is earmarked for operation based on Manufacturer assigned UE radio capability IDs, this TAC value is disassocaited in the UCMF from any PLMN assigned UE Radio Capability IDs.
+A PLMN-assigned UE Radio Capability IDs is kept in the UCMF storage as long as it is associated with at least a IMEI/TAC value.
+When a IMEI/TAC value is related to a UE model that is earmarked for operation based on UE manufacturer-assigned UE radio capability IDs, this IMEI/TAC value is disassocaited in the UCMF from any PLMN assigned UE Radio Capability IDs.

-For the case the PLMN is configured to store PLMN assigned IDs in the Manufacturer Assigned operation requested list defined in clause 5.11.3a, the UCMF does not remove from Manufacturer Assigned operation requested list any PLMN assigned UE radio Capability ID no longer used, and rather quarantines it to avoid any future reassignment.
+For the case the PLMN is configured to store PLMN assigned IDs in the UE manufacturer-assigned operation requested list defined in clause 5.11.3a, the UCMF does not remove from UE manufacturer-assigned operation requested list any PLMN assigned UE radio Capability ID no longer used, and rather quarantines it to avoid any future reassignment.

 The UCMF stores a Version ID value for the PLMN assigned UE Radio Capability IDs so it is included in the PLMN assigned UE Radio Capability IDs it assigns.
 This shall be configured in the UCMF.